Joe Clancy

-Joseph Patrick Clancy (born October 28, 1990) is a former American football quarterback and current Quarterback Coach at Merrimack College.
+Joseph Clancy (born October 28, 1990) is an American former football quarterback.
 He played college football at Merrimack College.

 Early life

 A three-sport letterman at Newburyport High School in Newburyport, Massachusetts, Clancy played football, basketball and baseball for the Clippers.
-He was named a Boston Globe All-Scholastic in both football and baseball his senior year.

 College career

 Clancy continued his football career at Merrimack College in North Andover, Massachusetts.
 Clancy redshirted his freshman year for the Warriors.